English 482 Projects: A Critique and Evaluation of the Digital Age

 If your project takes another format: a video, a website, or some other non-essay format, then of course word-count becomes irrelevant.
 The main length guideline is that your project should be long enough to do what you set out to do.

-Due date: 5 pm, Dec.
-15, at the latest, via email, URL, or some other electronic format.
+Due date: 5 pm on the date specified in the syllabus at the latest, via email, URL, or some other electronic format.
 Hard copy is always acceptable, but e-submissions are preferred.
 Projects will be returned with comments via email as well.
+Please title your project, if an email attachment, lastname_482-project